kushalsamant/ask/README.md

 - You want quick, single Q&A pairs
 - You're new to the system
 - You need straightforward content generation
-- You want to focus on one category at a time
+- You want to focus on one theme at a time

 ### **Use Hybrid Mode When**:
 - You want sophisticated, connected content
 - You're creating educational materials
 - You need progressive learning paths
-- You want to explore category intersections deeply
+- You want to explore theme intersections deeply

 ### **Use Cross-Disciplinary Mode When**:
 - You want innovative, boundary-crossing content